coreinfrastructure/best-practices-badge/criteria.md

 - <a name="static-analysis"></a>At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one OSS tool that implement this criterion in the selected language.
 A static code analysis tool examines the software code (as source code, intermediate code, or executable) without executing it with specific inputs.
 For purposes of this criterion compiler warnings and "safe" language modes do not count as a static code analysis tool (these typically avoid deep analysis because speed is vital).
 Examples of such static code analysis tools include cppcheck, the clang static analyzer, FindBugs (including FindSecurityBugs), PMD, Brakeman, [Coverity Quality Analyzer](https://scan.coverity.com/), and the HP Fortify Static Code Analyzer. <sup>[<a href="#static-analysis">static-analysis</a>]*</sup>
 - The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
-- <a name="static-analysis-common-vulnerabilities"></a>It is RECOMMENDED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment. <sup>[<a href="#static-analysis-common-vulnerabilities">static-analysis-common-vulnerabilities</a>]*</sup>
+- <a name="static-analysis-common-vulnerabilities"></a>It is SUGGESTED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment. <sup>[<a href="#static-analysis-common-vulnerabilities">static-analysis-common-vulnerabilities</a>]*</sup>
 - <a name="static-analysis-fixed"></a>All confirmed medium and high severity exploitable vulnerabilities discovered with static code analysis MUST be fixed.
 A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) is 4 or higher. <sup>[<a href="#static-analysis-fixed">static-analysis-fixed</a>]*</sup>
-- <a name="static-analysis-often"></a>It is RECOMMENDED that static source code analysis occur on every commit or at least daily. <sup>[<a href="#static-analysis-often">static-analysis-often</a>]*</sup>
+- <a name="static-analysis-often"></a>It is SUGGESTED that static source code analysis occur on every commit or at least daily. <sup>[<a href="#static-analysis-often">static-analysis-often</a>]*</sup>

 *Dynamic analysis*

 - <a name="dynamic-analysis"></a>At least one dynamic analysis tool MUST be applied to any proposed major production release of the software before its release.
 A dynamic analysis tool examines the software by executing it with specific inputs.
 For example, the project MAY use a fuzzing tool (e.g., [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/)) or a web application scanner (e.g., [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) or [<a href="#w3af">w3af</a>](http://w3af.org/)).
 For purposes of this criterion the dynamic analysis tool MUST vary the inputs in some way to look for various kinds of problems *or* be an automated test suite with at least 80% branch coverage. <sup>[dynamic-analysis]</sup>
-- <a name="dynamic-analysis-unsafe"></a>It is RECOMMENDED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
+- <a name="dynamic-analysis-unsafe"></a>It is SUGGESTED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
 If the software is not application-level, or is not in a memory-unsafe language, then this criterion is automatically met.  <sup>[<a href="#dynamic-analysis-unsafe">dynamic-analysis-unsafe</a>]</sup>
-- <a name="dynamic-analysis-enable-assertions"></a>It is RECOMMENDED that the software include many run-time assertions that are checked during dynamic analysis. <sup>[<a href="#dynamic-analysis-enable-assertions">dynamic-analysis-enable-assertions</a>]</sup>
+- <a name="dynamic-analysis-enable-assertions"></a>It is SUGGESTED that the software include many run-time assertions that are checked during dynamic analysis. <sup>[<a href="#dynamic-analysis-enable-assertions">dynamic-analysis-enable-assertions</a>]</sup>
 - The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
 - <a name="dynamic-analysis-fixed"></a>All confirmed medium and high severity exploitable vulnerabilities discovered with dynamic code analysis MUST be fixed.
 A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher. <sup>[<a href="#dynamic-analysis-fixed">dynamic-analysis-fixed</a>]</sup>
 - *Rationale*: Static source code analysis and dynamic analysis tend to find different kinds of defects (including defects that lead to vulnerabilities), so combining them is more likely to be effective.